 A guide to medicated weight loss

-Have you heard about weight loss injections?
+There is lots to consider when it comes to weight loss medication.
 Whilst they’re not suitable for everyone, there’s evidence to suggest that some people may benefit.
 Here, I’ll explore what medicated weight loss is, who it’s suitable for, and what the potential side-effects are.

 What is medicated weight loss?

-One type of medication often used in weight loss pills and injections is called semaglutide.
-Semaglutide belongs to a class of medications called glucagon-like peptide 1 receptor agonists.
+One type of medication often used in weight loss pills and injections is called semaglutide .
+Semaglutide belongs to a class of medications called glucagon-like peptide-1 (GLP-1) receptor agonists.
 These medications have various effects in the body and may support weight loss.

 Some weight loss medications include orlistat and setmelanotide.
 These work in a different way but may also help you to lose weight.